milesbelli/social-event-store/README.md

 12. At this point in time you should be running the Flask dev server and should be able to point your browser to `localhost:5000`.
 13. You should see the web UI.
 Use the links to navigate to different features.

+### Using Docker

+1. Install [Docker](https://www.docker.com/get-started), following the instructions for whatever OS you're using
+2. If on Windows 10, I recommend following [these setup instructions](https://docs.docker.com/desktop/windows/wsl/) to configure WSL2 (the containers might run without it but I've not tried and can't guarantee the results)
+3. Download the latest source code and extract it somewhere
+4. Open a command prompt and navigate to that directory using a command like this (on Windows):

+    ```
+    cd "C:/path/to/that/directory/"
+    ```

+5. Make sure you are in the directory where the file `prod.docker-compose.yml` is located
+6. Run the below command

+    ```
+    docker-compose -f prod.docker-compose.yml up -d
+    ```

+7. It will download the containers and launch them.
+Once complete, you may need to wait a few moments for the containers to fully start (the database takes a minute to run its setup the first time)
+8. Point your browser to [http://localhost](http://localhost) to test to see if the application is now running

 ## Adding Data

 *Currently only Twitter archives, Fitbit sleep archives, and Foursquare checkin archives are supported*

+*For these instructions, if you're running via Docker, ignore the :5000 in the URLs*

 1. With the web UI running, click on `Upload` or point your address bar to `http://localhost:5000/upload`
 2. Choose Twitter, Fitbit Sleep, or Foursquare from the dropdown and then select the zip file you wish to load into the system.